Where does Artifical End and The Real Begin?

 What these artists realised was the fact that everything is connected and they illustrated this in their work.

-One of the hallmarks of Pop Art is the acknowledgement that there is no hierarchy and inspiration can come from any source.
-It helped to create a new dynamic in our perceptions of everyday objects and people.
+It's helped to create a new dynamic in our perceptions of everyday objects and even people.

-To take his art to new level Andy Warhol opened a studio and called it "The Factory", in 1962.
+To take his art to a new level, Andy Warhol opened a studio and called it 'The Factory', in 1962.

-Located in Manhattan, it became a hot spot for parties attended by socialites and celebrities.
-Some of the attendees to his parties appeared in his films.
-What's interesting about Warhol was his perception of art.
+Located in Manhattan, it's had three locations over time and it became a hot spot for parties attended by socialites and celebrities.

 "Making money is art and working is art, and good business is the best art." - Andy Warhol.